 How will I prepare myself for the day?

 Everything you need to know is posted below.
-Take time to explore these resources and document select findings in your sketchbook, as part of the Curiosity page/SB #3:
+Take the time to explore these resources and document select findings in your sketchbook, as part of the Curiosity page for SB #3:

-- FIRST: Read at least one of the articles; consider how it can be relevant to your experience
+- FIRST: Read at least one of the articles posted (below/left); as you read and take notes, consider how the information can be relevant to your experience.

-- THEN: Familiarize yourself with the museums + special exhibits that you will visit; you can't see everything in each museum but these special exhibits are well-organized and include good web resources, especially for those unable to be there
+- THEN: Familiarize yourself with the museums + special exhibits that you will visit (below/right); you can't see everything in each museum but these special exhibits are well-organized and include good online resources, especially for those unable to be there.

-- FINALLY: Use the remaining resources to answer any additional questions you might have - and to find out more about how these museums came to be
+- FINALLY: Use the remaining resources on this page to answer any additional questions you might have; Curious?
+Find out more about how these museums came to be!

 The following articles provide insight into the ways that art gets into our head/heart/soul when we look at/experience it.... consider this as you prepare for the field trip:

 With our limited time, you cannot see it all.
 Focus on these 3 museums/special exhibits and then check out whatever else intrigues you: